wazuh/wazuh-documentation/source/user-manual/capabilities/auditing-whodata/who-windows.rst

       <directories check_all="yes" whodata="yes">C:\Windows\System32\drivers\etc</directories>
     </syscheck>

-Even though FIM configures the needed Local Audit Policies and SASLs when launched, other services may change this configuration preventing who-data from receiving the monitored events.
-In this case, FIM detects this configuration change and switches all the directories configured with who-data to real-time mode.
+FIM configures the required Local Audit Policies and SACLs when launched.
+However, other services might change this configuration which would prevent who-data from receiving the monitored events.
+To overcome this, FIM detects this configuration change and switches all the directories monitoring with who-data to real-time mode.
 The two available mechanisms to detect these configuration changes are:

 #.
-Windows generates specific events (ID 4719) when one of the Audit Policies is modified (Success removed).
+Wazuh monitors specific events (ID 4719) that Windows generates when one of the Audit Policies is modified (Success removed).
 #.
 Periodically, Wazuh checks that the Audit Policies and the SACLs are configured as expected.
-It is possible to modify the frequency of this verification with :ref:`windows_audit_interval<reference_ossec_syscheck_windows_audit_interval>`.
+You can modify the frequency of this verification with :ref:`windows_audit_interval<reference_ossec_syscheck_windows_audit_interval>`.

 To manually configure Local Audit Policies and SACLs, see :ref:`the guide to configure Local Audit Policies and SACLs<who-windows-policies>`.